A model and method for analyzing the precision of binary measurement methods based on beta-binomial distributions, and related statistical tests: Introduction

-Several statistical methods to analyse binary measured values have recently been proposed (\cite{Bashkansky.Gadrich.ea_2012_AccredQualAssur_InterlaboratoryComparison, Gadrich.Bashkansky_2012_J.Stat.Plan.Inference_ORDANOVAAnalysis, Langton.Chevennement.ea_2002_Int.J.FoodMicrobiol._AnalysingCollaborative, Wilrich_2010_AccreditationQual.Assur._DeterminationPrecision}).
-Wilrich~\cite{Wilrich_2010_AccreditationQual.Assur._DeterminationPrecision} modified the basic model in ISO 5725-2 and directly applied it to evaluate the accuracy of binary measurement methods and results.
-This model assumed the obtained binary measurement results were produced from a population obeying some binomial distributions.
-Because this assumption is very natural for handling binary data and the model is easy for users to understand, Wilrich’s work is one of the mainstream methods used for binary measurement methods and results.
+In the context of the ISO 5725 series, several statistical methods to analyze binary measured values have recently been proposed; among them, \citep{bashkansky2012InterlaboratoryComparisonTestResults,gadrich2012ORDANOVAAnalysisOrdinalVariation,langton2002AnalysingCollaborativeTrialsQualitative, wilrich2010DeterminationPrecisionQualitativeMeasurement}. \citet{wilrich2010DeterminationPrecisionQualitativeMeasurement} modified the basic model in ISO 5725-2, and directly applied it to evaluate the accuracy of binary measurement methods.
+This model assumes that the binary measured values are based on a population obeying binomial distributions.
+As this assumption is quite reasonable when assessing binary measured values, and the model is easy for users to understand, Wilrich's work is frequently referenced.
+Before that model was developed, \citet{langton2002AnalysingCollaborativeTrialsQualitative} proposed two precision measures, accordance and concordance, to assess the precision of binary measurement methods.
+The two measures are based on the probability that two measured values are identical.